 For entrepreneurs working in these sectors, grant funding can help finance projects that might otherwise struggle to attract traditional investment.

 These programmes are particularly valuable for small creative studios, independent producers, and digital content creators.
+In addition, there are also grants for women entrepreneurs that focus on supporting women-led businesses across different industries.

 Social Impact Grants for Purpose-Driven Businesses